Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-jsonschemaencoder/README.md

 * Python 3.7 or later - [Install Python][python]

 ### Authenticate the client
-Interaction with the Schema Registry Avro Encoder starts with an instance of AvroEncoder class, which takes the schema group name and the [Schema Registry Client][schemaregistry_client] class.
+Interaction with the Schema Registry JSON Schema Encoder starts with an instance of JsonSchemaEncoder class, which takes the schema group name and the [Schema Registry Client][schemaregistry_client] class.
 The client constructor takes the Event Hubs fully qualified namespace and and Azure Active Directory credential:

 * The fully qualified namespace of the Schema Registry instance should follow the format: `<yournamespace>.servicebus.windows.net`.